Public Accountability and Transparency Requirement

 - Members of the CRC selection committees will ensure they are familiar with and use the best practices in the Equity, Diversity & Inclusion: A Best Practices Guide for Recruitment, Hiring and Retention, which could be used by other internal faculty hiring committees;

-- The Human Resources Generalist will participate in the recruitment and renewal of all CRC positions at the institution;
+- The Human Resources & Equity Advisor will participate in the recruitment and renewal of all CRC positions at the institution;

 - Post the annual reports provided to the CRCP on our website;

 - Work on an EDI and CRCP Action Plan;